aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

   urea-bigrattle.cif  0.2463948       0.2448225       0.0000000       0.8963729
   uracil.cif          0.9384096       0.9385707       0.8963729       0.0000000
 ```
-The similarity index calculated by this method goes between 0 and 1,
+The similarity index calculated by this method (their POWDIFF value)
-which 0 being a perfect match and 1 complete dissimilarity.
-Note how
+goes between 0 and 1, which 0 being a perfect match and 1 complete
-the small rattle gives a urea structure that is essentially coincident
+dissimilarity.
+Note how the small rattle gives a urea structure that
-with the original, whereas a big rattle results in a much higher
+is essentially coincident with the original, whereas a big rattle
-value, and the uracil and urea structures have nothing in common.
+results in a much higher value, and the uracil and urea structures
+have nothing in common.

 ## Determining Repeated and Unique Structures